SolidLabResearch/WhatsInAPod/content/comparison.md

 as a document-based system,
 as evidenced by current Solid server implementations that leverage the file system or document-oriented databases.
-This preferences is explained by the direct match of the interface to the pod;
+This preference is explained by the direct match of the interface to the pod;
 in some ways,
 the document-centric view on a pod